Franziska-Paetzold/Arduino-MIDI-controller/readme.md

 - accord (dis3, g3, ais3, C4, D4 - a major 7 accord) and volume
 - accord and octaves
 - manual mode
 `Hint: The first four modes work only witha //todo plugin.
-If you are choosing the manual mode you can map any functionalily by use the //todo Max for Live device."
+If you are choosing the manual mode you can map any functionalily by use the //todo Max for Live device.`

 2. Use one or more hands to play.
 The distance range is from the sensors up to 50cm.